dgraph-io/dgraph/wiki/content/query-language/index.md

 {{< /runnable >}}

-Query Example : Movies with directors with `Steven` in `name` and have directed more than `100` actors.
+Query Example: Movies with directors with `Steven` in `name` and have directed more than `100` actors.

 {{< runnable >}}
 {